 I got one of my first sales roles during my time at university in Sydney.
 My honorable task was to stop people on the street and try to convince them to sign up for various dubious memberships.
 It was one of those estimable pyramid scheme companies, where quitting could be followed by management’s murder threats (yes, that did happen a colleague of mine).

 Ethics aside, I can’t complain about my former employer’s sales training.
 Particularly one has stuck with me and helped me to figure out how to recover from my low moods.

 It was a rainy day, unusually cold to be Sydney.
 My sales team was meeting in the conference room for a quick boost of morale before hitting the streets.
 Our manager made us stand in a wide circle, and take turns in naming successful people.
 I remember superstars like Tiger Woods, Steve Jobs and Madonna mentioned.

-Next, our manager asked what all of these accomplished people had in common.
-The answer he was looking for was: they did not let any external or internal conditions get in the way for their daily success routine.
+Next, our manager asked what all of those accomplished people had in common.
+The answer he was looking for was: they did not let any external or internal conditions get in the way of their daily success routine.
 Tiger Woods practices his golf swings every single day, no matter if the sun is shining or not — and that is what has taken him to the top of his game.

 Needless to say, our manager was trying to convince our commission-only team that harassing strangers in the rain all day could have the upside of future fame and stardom.
-I can’t remember if I made any money on that miserable day, but the lesson learnt is priceless.
+I can’t remember if I made any money on that miserable day, but the lesson learned is priceless.

 During my years of battling with unstable moods, I identified the activities that were the most helpful in making me feel better.
 I now have a list of three things that I have committed to do every single day — rain, hail or sunshine.